 Although there are relatively no long-term disadvantages of using a Sequential CNG kit, it is the initial cost of the kit that can be considered a disadvantage.
-Some brands of Sequential kits can cost up to more than two times of a regular Venturi CNG kit.
+Some brands of Sequential kits can cost almost double the price of a regular Venturi CNG kit.
 The installation process is another small disadvantage as it requires modification and drilling adjustments to the engine’s intake manifold.

 If you are in the market for a Sequential CNG kit, you have to decide whether you want an Open-Loop or a Closed-Loop system.
 The difference between the two is that one uses the oxygen sensor installed in the vehicle’s exhaust to collect feedback and deliver it to the ECU and the other does not.
 While they are both perfectly fine to use on supported vehicles, they do come with their own advantages and disadvantages.

 Closed-Loop system Sequential CNG kits are definitely the more eco-friendly option as they use the Lambda sensor or Oxygen sensor that is placed in the exhaust of a vehicle to collect feedback and pass it on to the ECU.
 This sensor checks whether the emissions from the exhaust are in the permissible limits.
 Using this feedback, the ECU controls the flow of CNG gas into the engine and prevents excessive pollution.